Public Relations (Mad Men): Plot

 In November 1964, Don Draper (Jon Hamm) is being interviewed by a reporter from Advertising Age and declines to speak about his personal life.
-As a result, he comes across as arrogant and a cipher in the published story, a fact that senior partners Roger Sterling (John Slattery) and Bert Cooper (Robert Morse) lament, as they had hoped the interview would act as advertising for the company.
+As a result, he comes across as arrogant and inscrutable in the published story - a fact that senior partners Roger Sterling (John Slattery) and Bert Cooper (Robert Morse) lament, as they had hoped the interview would act as advertising for the company.
 One effect of the bad publicity is brought home just after Harry Crane (Rich Sommer) has sold a Jai Alai special to ABC.
-It must be pulled because the client, Pete Campbell's (Vincent Kartheiser) college friend, Horace Cook Jr., nicknamed "Ho Ho", fires the agency because Draper did not mention the client in his interview.
+It must be pulled because the client, Pete Campbell's (Vincent Kartheiser) college friend, Horace Cook Jr. (nicknamed "Ho Ho"), fires the agency because Don did not mention the client in his interview.
 Because of the agency's narrow client base, the loss is financially detrimental.
 Bert suggests Don do an interview with The Wall Street Journal to make amends, but Don demurs.
 Meanwhile, Peggy Olson (Elisabeth Moss) comes up with an idea to regain the Sugarberry Ham account.
 She hires two actresses to fight over a ham in a grocery store.
 The plan goes awry when the fight turns real and one of the women presses charges against the other for assault, and Peggy has to ask Don for bail and hush money.
 Don disapproves of the stunt (which was carried out behind his back), but Peggy points out that they did retain the account.
-Also a new part-time member of the creative team has been added: Joey, whom Peggy has a friendly relationship with.
+Peggy is shown to have a friendly working relationship with Joey Baird (Matt Long), a new employee.
+They consistently roleplay the John and Marsha single by Stan Freberg whilst also helping and later presenting their ideas for Sugarberry Ham to Pete.